Aryaman22102002/RRT/README.md

    ┣ 📂Images
    ┃ ┗ 📜Grid.npy                 # Numpy grid of the image
    ┃ ┗ 📜Obstacles.png            # Image with obstacles.
    ┃ ┗ 📜Result.png               # Output screenshot
+   ┣ 📂Videos
+   ┃ ┗ 📜Example_2.mp4            # Video of the simulation.
    ┣ 📜Generate_Final_Grid.py     # Converts the image with obstacles into a numpy array/grid.
    ┣ 📜Generate_Obstacles.py      # Generates an image with black rectangular obstacles.
    ┣ 📜LICENSE